What is Toughened Glass?

 How Is Toughened Glass Made?

-1.Polishing the outer edges of the glass to remove any small ridges, indents or imperfections.
+- Edge Polishing- The edges of the glass are smoothed to remove imperfections.

 How Do You Tell If a Window Has Toughened Glass?